jakubbaginski/ud120-projects/README.md

 ### TO DO
 - compatibility with Python 3 - all examples/assignemnts have to be checked and modified<br>
-- code static verification to be added
+- add code static verification
+- add docker volumes (in order code modifications are not lost after container restarts)
+- add cloning of the project from git at the very first start of environment